 Fire Safety

-We are dedicated in following best practice and ensure we identify any risk, hazards and take the appropriate action to keep everyone safe.
+We are dedicated to following the best practices to keep you and your homes safe.
+We regular check our buildings to identify any risk and hazards and ensure we take the the appropriate action to keep everyone safe.

 All our shared accommodations sites have fire risk assessments completed externally by a qualified professional, which are reviewed regularly.